The Cable Knit Tennis Sweater – Cricket Jumper

 Tennis Sweater - former US Open Champion Malcom D. Whitman - 1902

-We do know for certain that tennis players wore actual tennis sweaters, as we know them today, by the early 1930s.
-Especially in the mid thirties they gained a lot of popularity
+We do know for certain that tennis players wore actual tennis sweaters, as we know them today, by the early 1930’s.
+They gained a lot of popularity, especially in the mid thirties

 Squash / Tennis Sweater